Australia's Police Badge History from Ozbadge.com

 vicpolforcecoloured.jpg

-This is the second version of the small Officer's Cap Badge: a chrome and enamel version.
-It was issued by CCP Arnold; as the "gold" version (left) was thought a little, too ostentatious.
-Ultimately, it was decided these badges were too small and they were eventually replaced by the larger, current style of "officer's" cap badge (but without the numbered plinth) (below left).
-Hallmarked "Stokes".
+This is the second version of the Commissioned Officer's Cap Badge: a chrome and enamel version.
+It was issued by CCP Arnold; as the "gold" version (left) was thought a little, too ostentatious for its day.
+Ultimately, it was decided that this style of badge was also too small and they were eventually replaced by the larger, current style, "officer's" cap badge (below left).
+Hallmarked "Stokes Melb". c 1964 - 1973.
+Very Rare.
+Note: Be aware of fakes without raised hallmark.

 vptenezhelmet3aok.jpg

-A new larger Helmet Plate was also issued in 1973 in a "numbered" plinth version and also a "BAND" in plinth version.
-The perceived advantages of wearing a "helmet" versus a "cap" had changed dramatically in 20 years and with the introduction of the English motto cap badges in 1985, only the Military Band would continue to wear a pith style helmet with the "helmet plate"; using the existing old French Motto version plate with the word "BAND" in the plinth area.
-Most are hallmarked and Very Rare.
+This new larger, enamel inlay, Helmet Plate was also issued in 1973; in a "numbered" plinth version and also a "BAND" in plinth, version.
+The perceived advantages of wearing a "helmet" versus a "cap" changed dramatically in 20 years and so, with the introduction of the new English motto, "Uphold The Right", cap and ID badges in 1985, only the Police Band would continue to wear the pith style helmet, with a "helmet plate"; but using this existing older, French Motto version plate, with the word "BAND" in the plinth.
+Very Rare.
 Those with a numbered Plinth and French motto are Rare. c 1973 -1985.
-The Mounted Unit and Motorcycle Unit had began to wear "specialised" helmets with a badge "decal" since the late 1950's.
+The Mounted Unit and Motorcycle Unit had began to wear "specialised" helmets, some with a reflective badge "decal", since the late 1950's.

 Note: Fictitious number on badge.